botlabs-gg/yagpdb-docs-v2/content/docs/moderation/advanced-automoderator/triggers.md

 Only one trigger has to be met for a rule to trigger — that is, the triggers are combined according to the logical OR operator.

+Triggers that inspect message text look at the content of any forwarded messages as well as the message's own text.
+Use the [Ignore messages with forwards](/docs/moderation/advanced-automoderator/conditions#ignore-messages-with-forwards) condition if you would rather a rule skipped those.

 ### List of Triggers

 Following is a list of all available triggers, in the order they appear on the control panel.